foniod/foniod/README.md

  * Your resources - malware using your users machines compute resources to mine cryptocurrency.

+This is what `curl https://redsift.com` looks like if seen through ingraind:

 ![ingrain listening to DNS & TLS](./screencast.gif)

 ## Requirements